mhmdawnallah/RLOSF-Screening-Exercise-Testing-Infrastructure-for-VowpalWabbit/src/README.md

 ### Example Problem
 As an example, suppose we want to predict the price of a house based on its size (in square feet) and the number of bedrooms it has.
 We have a dataset of houses with known sizes and numbers of bedrooms, along with their corresponding prices.
-Our goal is to train a linear regression model on this dataset so that we can predict the price of a new house given its size and number of bedrooms.
+Our goal is to train a linear regression model on this dataset so that we can predict the price of a new house given its `size` and `number of bedrooms`.

 To solve this problem, we can use the LinearRegression class provided in `linear_regression.py`.
 We will pass in a list of houses, where each house is represented as a list of its size and number of bedrooms.
 We will also pass in a list of prices corresponding to each house.
 Here is an example of how we might use this class:
 ```python